diderot-edu/plato-docs/docs/features/uploads.md

 To upload a file,

 ```
-client.upload(file_name="../examples/test.md")
+client.upload(file="../examples/test.md")
 ```

-where the `file_name` specified should be relative to your current working directory.
+where the `file` specified should be relative to your current working directory.
 Plato will search for this file and send it to us for processing.

 ### Folders

 To upload a folder,

 ```
-client.upload(directory_name="examples/")
+client.upload(dir="examples/")
 ```

-where `directory_name` is the relative path of the folder you want to upload.
+where `dir` is the relative path of the folder you want to upload.
 Plato recursively searches through the specified directory and uploads all files contained. <ins>Make sure that all files in the folder specified are **accepted file types**</ins>.
+Files that aren't supported will be skipped and thus not uploaded.

 ### Websites